-- assessment of what to monitor, where, and when, - establish data collection protocols, - identify how to document and store data (consider public web-based applications), - recommend how to organize citizens volunteers and sustain their long-term engagement with the program, - recommend budgets and resources for the program.
+- assessment of what to monitor, where, and when, - establish data collection protocols, - identify how to document and store data (consider public web-based applications), - recommend how to organize citizen volunteers and sustain their long-term engagement with the program, - recommend budgets and resources for the program.

-2. Site Signage Improvements
+2. Site Signage + Accessibility Improvements

-Upgrade site entry, install site management signage and a bulletin board to County Open Space regulatory and operational signage standards.
+Upgrade the site entry, install site management signs and a bulletin board, and accessibility improvements to the current County Open Space standards.